-There may be some terms you’re not overly familiar with when it comes to sending money abroad, such as IBAN and (BIC)/SWIFT Code.
-Getting to know these terms and what they mean may help make sending money overseas easier.
+There may be some terms you’re not familiar with when it comes to sending money outside the UK, such as IBAN and BIC or SWIFT code.
+Getting to know these terms and what they mean may help make sending money outside the UK easier.

-If you're going to be sending money outside the UK regularly to the same person, you could consider setting up a recurring payment so you don’t have to manually send the money every time.
+If you're going to be sending money outside the UK regularly to the same person, you could consider setting up a recurring payment.

 You may also be able to set up future payments so you don’t forget to make a one-off payment you know is coming up.